 What you need for bed presence detection

-The easiest way of powering the ESP32 is by using the onboard USB Micro-B connector and an unused phone charger.
-None of the components uses enough power to warrant anything else.
-However, if you were to use the same ESP32 for under-bed lighting you would need a beefier power supply for the LED strips.
+Powering the ESP32 is a breeze—you can simply use the onboard USB Micro-B connector and an idle phone charger.
+None of the components are power-hungry enough to require anything more.
+But keep in mind that if you intend to use the same ESP32 for under-bed lighting, you'd need a sturdier power supply for the LED strips.

-What makes this project interesting is the use of thin film pressure sensors.
-These measure the pressure between two surfaces.
-In this project, those surfaces are the mattress and the bed.
-A resistor is needed between the ground pin and the thin film pressure sensor.
-The creator used a 5k Ohm resistor but I guess some testing would be needed as mattresses and people don’t all weigh the same.
+The real star of this project is the thin film pressure sensors.
+These unassuming little devices measure the pressure between two surfaces—in this case, your mattress, and bed.
+You'll need a resistor between the ground pin and the pressure sensor.
+The creator used a 5k Ohm resistor, but you might need to do some testing—after all, not all mattresses and people weigh the same.